My journey into consulting…

 Although it can be more work, it’s a return to a more basic, less stressed and healthier life (for me anyway).

-Do well for yourself and generations to come – build (if not, at least live) sustainable lives.
-Help slow the destruction of the planet that (if current trends continue) will eventually bring an end to humanity as we know it.
+My suggestion: do something for yourself and generations to come – build (if not, at least live) sustainable live – and help slow the destruction of the planet that (if current trends continue) will eventually bring an end to humanity as we know it.

-If you want something special, individual/different but haven’t a clue where to start, contact me.
+If you want something special, individual/different but haven’t a clue where to begin, contact me.

 Let others’ past steer your future